 The Box plot is one of the important statistical improvement techniques that we use in Lean Six Sigma projects.
-This article will cover all the tips and tricks which will help you successfully draft and analyse the Box plot.
-A box plot comprises all data distributed following certain rules of data distribution and quartiles.
+This article will cover all the tips and tricks to help you successfully draft and analyze the Box plot.
+A box plot in Lean Six Sigma Green Belt Certification comprises all data distributed following certain rules of data distribution and quartiles.
 It can be applied to any set of data to get a detailed insight into the distribution.

 The box plots diagram is a simple representation method that is widely used in statistics to find the correlation between two variables.
-Box plots are slightly delicate to understand and need some concentration to understand in depth, as it involves statistical analysis.
+Creating Box plots is slightly delicate to understand and needs some concentration to understand in depth, as it involves statistical analysis.

 - Box plots are one of the important lean and six sigma topics and need to be understood correctly to apply them in real-time applications.

-- This article will explain box plots in-depth so that you can score high marks on the box plot topic in the exam.
+- This article will explain box plots in-depth so that you can score high marks on the box plot Six Sigma topic in the exam

 - We will also learn how to make a box plot in MINITAB.